Region: Hunter Valley

 Fermentation & Maturation: Hand picked fruit was crushed into open vats and plunged twice daily to optimize flavour and tannin extraction.
 The wine was then lightly airbag pressed and transferred into French oak barriques of which 40% were new.
 After 20 months of maturation the wine was lightly egg white fined and then bottled with minimal filtration.

-Tasting note: Intense crimson colour, masses of ripe fruit and hints of spice and chocolate on the nose.
-The palate is medium to full-bodied; lush and rich with blackberry and creamy oak.
-This wine has an enormously long finish and is perfectly balanced.
+Tasting note: Deep crimson colour in the glass, plenty of ripe dark fruits and hints of earth, spice and licorice on the nose.
+The palate is medium-bodied; lush and rich with blackberry and creamy oak.
+This wine has an elegant long finish and is already showing great balance.

 Cellaring estimate: This wine has all the characteristics that are required for further long term cellaring.